Firecracker: Australia

 In most states and territories, firecrackers are illegal without a permit and part of a display by a licensed pyrotechnician.
 Tasmania, ACT and Northern Territory allow consumer use with a permit (dependent on calendar date).
 Northern Territory is the only part of Australia where a consumer does not require a permit, but this only applies on 1 July for Territory Day.

 Canada

 Firecrackers are not authorized under the Explosives Act, thus making importation, possession, transportation, storage, or manufacturing illegal in Canada.
-Canada banned firecrackers on 27 September 1972, after two children were killed and three others severely burned when some older children threw some firecrackers inside their tent.
-Fireworks are still legal to buy for anyone 18 years of age or over.

 Croatia

 The use of firecrackers is regulated by the Law on Explosive Substances and the Production and Trading of Weapons (Zakon o eksplozivnim tvarima te proizvodnji i prometu oružja).
 According to the Law, firecrackers (including other pyrotechnic articles) are divided into three classes: Class 1 Pyrotechnics - pyrotechnic articles for fireworks which represent a very low risk, have negligible noise level and are intended for use in restricted areas, including fireworks intended for use within residential buildings; Class 2 and 3 Pyrotechnics - pyrotechnic articles for fireworks which represent low to medium risk, have medium to high noise level and are intended for outdoor use in restricted areas and large open areas.
 Class 1 Pyrotechnics can be sold all year round to people over the age of 14 in general stores and newsstands, while Class 2 and 3 Pyrotechnics can only be sold between 15 December and 1 January each year at gun shops and stores with special permits to the people over the age of 14 (class 2) or over the age of 18 (class 3).
 Use of Class 2 and 3 Pyrotechnics is allowed only in the period between 27 December and 1 January.
 Each year since 1993, between 15 December and 8 January, the police carries out the "Peace and good" action with the aim of prevention of people from getting hurt and violating public order.
 The penalties for unauthorized use of pyrotechnic articles range between 1,000 and 15,000 kunas (€135 - €2,035) for people, and between 10,000 and 80,000 kunas (€1,355 - €10,850) for companies.
 For a legal guardian of a child under the age of 14 who have used pyrotechnic articles, fine ranges between 1,000 and 3,000 kunas (€135 - €405).